 These exciting new approaches will need to be carefully evaluated, not only regarding efficacy in tumor control but also their ability to improve neurologic and/or visual function without causing short- and long-term unacceptable sequelae.

 However…there is reason to be tremendously optimistic about the future of treatment for pediatric low-grade gliomas and the ability of molecularly targeted therapies to change the way patients with recurrent disease — and, in time, those with newly diagnosed disease — will be treated in the near future.
 (Dr. Roger J Packer, MD, Children’s National Medical Center, Center for Neuroscience Research, Director, Brain Tumor Institute.

-Over the course of the past 7 years, A Kids’ Brain Tumor Cure Foundation (aka Pediatric Low Grade Astrocytoma Foundation) have raised over $11.5 million and funded 8 international researcher/clinician conferences and over three dozen new targeted research projects.
+Over the course of the past 8 years, A Kids’ Brain Tumor Cure Foundation has raised over $13.5 million and funded 8 international researcher/clinician conferences and over three dozen new targeted research projects.